jakartaee/specification-committee/plan_review_checklist.md

 ----

 ## Support and Guidance Resources (Informative)
 The mentor should remind the specification committer team of the various process requirements and also the support that is available from the various committees.
-This can be done via e-mail or a face to face meeting as appropriate.
+This can be done via e-mail or a face-to-face meeting as appropriate.
   - [ ] Pointers to various written resources (such as [Specification Process Guide](https://jakarta.ee/committees/specification/guide/), [TCK Process Guide](https://jakarta.ee/committees/specification/tckprocess/), Eclipse Developement Process, etc.)
   - [ ] Remind the team that the EFSP requires at least one checkpoint update every twelve months.
   - [ ] Progress Reviews may be required as requested by the Specification committee.